 The COVID-19 pandemic has limited efforts to provide assistance and mitigate conflict in ongoing crises, making countries in conflict among the most vulnerable to the virus.
 It has also allowed governments to limit citizens’ freedoms and violent extremist groups to advance their agendas.
 Alongside these challenges, refugee and displaced communities have grown by record numbers over the past year.
 While vaccines are being rolled out across the world, vaccine nationalism, challenges to distribution, and obstacles regarding access bring into question how quickly aid will reach these fragile states and vulnerable communities.

-- The global refugee population has more than doubled in the past decade, and the UN Refugee Agency (UNHCR) estimates that global forced displacement surpassed 80 million, more than 1% of the world’s population, halfway through 2020.
+- The global refugee population has more than doubled in the past decade, and the UN Refugee Agency (UNHCR) reported that the number of people forcibly displaced increased 4% in 2020 and rose to a new record high of nearly 82.4 million people, more than 1% of the world’s population.

 - Abductions and forced disappearances increased from 2019 to 2020, with dramatic increases in Nigeria (by 169%), Yemen (114%), Syria (36%), and the Democratic Republic of Congo (21%).